LightFoe/CredentialManager/README.md

 # CredentialManager
-A very simple credential manager for private user
+A very simple credential manager for private users